Angela Hucles: University of Virginia

-Playing career

-Club
+Club career

 After graduating from Virginia in 2000, Hucles played for Hampton Roads Piranhas of the W-League.
 She led the league in assists with seven, playing in 14 games and scoring six goals.

 Hucles was then drafted in the 2001 WUSA Inaugural Draft in the 12th round (93rd overall) by the Boston Breakers of the newly formed Women's United Soccer Association.
 She went on to make 57 total appearances for the club, scoring six goals.
 She scored the first goal in the history of the organization on March 6, 2001, in a preseason exhibition against the Duke Blue Devils.
 In her first season, Hucles appeared in 21 games, starting 19 of them, and finished with two goals and no assists.
 In 2002, Hucles appeared in 19 games, starting 17, and finished with three goals and four assists.
 In 2003, Hucles appeared in 17 games, all starts, and scored one goal and assisted on four more.
 After the 2003 season, the WUSA ceased operations.

 Hucles returned to a club in 2005 when she turned out for the Boston Renegades.
 She only appeared in five games in 2005 but notched three goals and an assist.
 In 2006, Hucles had a much more productive season, appearing in 11 games and tallying 10 goals and two assists.

 In 2008, Women's Professional Soccer was established.
 Hucles, along with US National Team players Kristine Lilly and Heather Mitts, were allocated to the new Boston Breakers on September 16, 2006.
 The league kicked off in 2009, which saw Hucles appear in 19 games, all starts, and score two goals and an assist.
 Following the conclusion of the season, on October 16, 2009, Hucles abruptly announced her retirement from both club and international soccer.